First Time User? Enroll now.

-Wear a cloth face cover over your nose and mouth.
+Wear a mask over your nose and mouth.

 Sometimes people don't want to call 911.
 They may think that their symptoms aren't serious or that they can just get someone else to drive them.
 Or they might be concerned about the cost.
 But based on your answers, the safest and quickest way for you to get the care you need is to call 911 for medical transport to the hospital.

-If you are sick with COVID-19, there is no medicine to fight the virus.
-But there are things you can do to reduce your symptoms and feel better while you recover at home.
+If you have COVID-19, there are things you can do to reduce your symptoms and feel better while you recover at home.

 Steps to take to avoid spreading the virus

-If you have symptoms of COVID-19 during the outbreak, follow this advice:
+If you have symptoms of COVID-19, follow this advice:

 Why do you need to call first?

-And if you DO need care, you need to let the doctor's office, clinic, or hospital know that you're coming.
+You need to let the doctor's office, clinic, or hospital know that you're coming.
 They may want you to use a special entrance or go to a special area.
-They'll probably remind you to wear a cloth face cover.
+They'll probably remind you to wear a mask.